Home | Genealogy | Sid's Blog | Bible Study | Will Power | Simple Bible | Bookmark and Share

 "Made a decision to turn our will and our lives over to the care of God as we understood Him."
 (Step 3)

-Another reason why this principle is so hard to embrace is that it is painful to surrender ourselves -- even to the loving Higher-Power that CAN restore us to sanity.
-We would still rather follow our own paths -- doing the same stupid things we've always done, expecting different results.
-But when I think about it logically, that kind of thinking is just insane, even though my tendency is to go there.
-The apostle Paul describes the experience we need to have like this: "I am crucified with Christ: neverthless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me."
-(Galatians 2:20 ).
+I wonder if maybe this is the experience that the apostle Paul was referring to when he said, "I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me."
+(Galatians 2:20).

 "Made a decision to turn our will and our lives over to the care of God as we understood Him."
 (Step 3)